aminrj/aminrj.github.io/_posts/2026-03-16-owasp-mcp-top-10.md

 **What it is:** A malicious server masquerades as a legitimate one — either by name, by publishing a typosquatted package to a registry, or by compromising a legitimate server's distribution channel.
 Because MCP's STDIO transport has no built-in mutual authentication, there is no cryptographic verification that the server you're connecting to is the one you installed.

-**The supply chain dimension:** Most MCP servers are distributed as npm or Python packages, pip-installed from community registries that have no formal security vetting.
-In January 2026, researchers disclosed path traversal and argument injection vulnerabilities in Anthropic's own Git MCP server — the reference implementation that had been copied into hundreds of derivative projects.
+**What makes this categorically different from standard npm supply chain attacks:** In a typical supply chain attack, the malicious payload is in the package code itself — a malicious `install` script, a monkey-patched function, an obfuscated import.
+Static analysis tools (Snyk, Semgrep, npm audit, Dependabot) are specifically designed to catch this.
+They inspect code before it runs.

+In MCP, the payload is not in the package code.
+It is in a **runtime API response** — the `tools/list` call that the MCP client makes every session.
+Static analysis tools have no visibility into what a server will return at runtime.
+The package itself can be perfectly clean; the attack payload is delivered dynamically, after the package has passed every security scan, after the user approved it, after it's been running for weeks.
+This is why MCP-08 (the rug pull) is the mature form of this attack — and why standard supply chain defenses are insufficient on their own.

-As I documented in the [MCP security review]({% post_url 2026-02-25-mcp-security-after-1year %}): these weren't novel AI attacks.
-They were classic OWASP Top 10 vulnerabilities — CVE-category bugs — shipped inside a trusted ecosystem artifact.
+As I documented in the [MCP security review]({% post_url 2026-02-25-mcp-security-after-1year %}): the January 2026 disclosures of path traversal and argument injection vulnerabilities in Anthropic's own Git MCP server weren't novel AI attacks.
+They were classic CVE-category bugs shipped inside a trusted ecosystem artifact — confirming that the supply chain risk is real even before the runtime dimension is considered.

 **Attack scenario:**

 1. Attacker publishes `mcp-filesystem-server` (typosquatting `mcp-fileystem-server`)
 2. Developer installs it via `pip install mcp-filesystem-server`
+3. Package passes all static analysis scans — the code is clean
-3. Server behaves identically for 30 days
+4. Server behaves identically for 30 days, building session trust
-4. Update pushed with MCP-01 payload embedded; rug pull executes (see MCP-08)
+5. `tools/list` response starts returning a poisoned description (see MCP-08 for the runtime switching mechanism) — no new package version, no checksum change, nothing for a package manager to flag

 **Mitigation:**

 - Pin exact versions and verify checksums for all MCP server packages
 - Use a software bill of materials (BOM) for MCP server dependencies
 - Prefer servers with published security advisories and CVE disclosure history
-- Run `snyk-agent-scan` before installing any new MCP server
+- Run `snyk-agent-scan` before installing any new MCP server — it performs runtime inspection, not just static analysis
+- Combine with MCP-08 mitigations: hash `tools/list` responses at first run and verify on every subsequent session

 ---